-I love Vim but it has an annoying habit of littering my working directory with its own swap, backup, and undo files.
+Vim has an annoying habit of littering your working directory with its own swap, backup, and undo files.

 You can relocate these temporary files to a central repository by adding the following lines to your